shaan-shah/shaan-shah.github.io/_pages/books.md

 + Traders, Guns and Money: Knowns and Unknowns in the Dazzling World of Derivatives
 + Bulls, Bears and Other Beasts: A Story of the Indian Stock Market
 + Where Good Ideas Come From: The Natural History of Innovation
++ The Alchemy of Air - Thomas Hager